Stroomversnelling/monitoring_udb_resource_server/README.md

 # UDB Resource Server and Client
 This repository provides tools to test a User Database Resources Server for Energy Performance Monitoring.

+## Purpose of this repo
+The purpose of this repo is to test, allow the implementation of, further develop and document the Energy Performance Monitoring API developed by Stroomversnelling, Enermatics, Lens, Fifthplay, Swycs and Enervalis.

+This API is developed as part of the monitoring norm (https://monitoringnorm.nl/) for net-zero energy housing (nul-op-de-meter), initially for The Netherlands, but also for other parts of Europe and North America.
+Monitoring energy performance is an essential requirement for being able to guarantee said energy performance and therefore the financing of the investment necessary to achieve net-zero energy.

+## What is in this repo
+There are several components of this repo:

+1. The UDB Resource Server and Client.
+This is an example authentication resource server and client designed to work fluently with https://github.com/Stroomversnelling/monitoring_api and https://github.com/Stroomversnelling/monitoring_api_udb.
+2. Issues.
+This is to report bugs and request features while working with the UDB Resource Server and Client.
+3. Wiki.
+This is to document the working of the UDB Resource Server and Client.

 ## Installation
 1. Create an Auth0 account (free) to be create an dashboard where you can add the UDB API, the management app, and the client app.

 For the api choose an identifier such as "https://stroomversnelling.nl/user/test" and give it a name.
 Set the signing algorithm to RS256.

 The apps require secret keys and some minimal configuration.
 You should create a web app for the client or native app (both will support authorization code flow).
-You should create a M2M app for the management app with access to the Auth0 management API.
+You should create a machine-to-machine app for the management app with access to the Auth0 management API.

 For the client:
 Add redirect URIs / callback path to the default https://localhost:3000/ or adapt as required.
 Add custom logout paths: https://localhost:3000/

-In the Auth0 dashboard (https://manage.auth0.com/): Add a custom rules and hooks to enable the creation of the PDB tokens dynamically with custom claims in the JWT format bearer token.
+In the Auth0 dashboard (https://manage.auth0.com/): Add custom rules and hooks to enable the creation of the PDB tokens dynamically with custom claims in the JWT format bearer token.

 Add the following rule for the client to work:
 ~~~~